 7th Place - Diane Geach - "Rockpool Dreaming"

 My name is Diane.
 I live on the east coast of Australia.
-With no formal art training, I began my journey into the world of art by exploring different mediums through workshops, discovering along the way, that I had an affinity with watercolour.
-I find the alchemy of the watercolour medium fascinating and love exploring how soft colours transform through the painting techniques I have gathered such as glazing, washes, tones and undertones.
-I enjoy the ephemeral glowing transparency of watercolour and how colours shimmer and morph on the paper.
+With no formal art training, I began my journey into the world of art by exploring different mediums through workshops, discovering along the way, that I had an affinity with watercolor.
+I find the alchemy of the watercolor medium fascinating and love exploring how soft colors transform through the painting techniques I have gathered such as glazing, washes, tones, and undertones.
+I enjoy the ephemeral glowing transparency of watercolor and how colors shimmer and morph on the paper.

 I have been surprised that my work has also attracted some attention.
 I have participated in group exhibitions, sold some of my artworks and recently have won two highly commended art prizes at an established and prestigious art festival.